jonaslvboass/s203/Readme.md

 #### Step 1

 - **Option 1**
-    - 🍴 Fork this repo!
+    - 🍴 Fork this repository!

 - **Option 2**
     - 👯 Clone this repo to your local machine.